Please change your location to view this page.

 - have some kind of connection with registered political parties (such as being controlled by, financially contributing to, having voting rights in or operating for the benefit of a registered political party).

 It will also impact not-for-profit organisations based overseas that make annual donations over $250 to organisations in Australia caught by this Bill.

 But remember – this is still only a Bill.
 It was introduced into Parliament on 7 December 2017 and has been referred to the Joint Standing Committee on Electoral Matters (the Committee).
-The Committee is due to report on 2 March 2018.
+The Committee is now due to report on 9 April 2018 (it was originally due to report in early March but provided an extension for both submissions and its report).
 The Government will then respond to the report and may make changes to the Bill.
 If the Bill is to become law it then needs to pass through both the Senate and the House of Representatives.

 What are some of Not-for-profit Law’s key concerns?